-High-level overview of networks in RiskSense.
+A high-level overview of networks in Ivanti Neurons.

 If your scanners are tuned to return a hostname, we recommend you upload your scans to a hostname-based network.